As a dedicated gym goer, I love to add a little sweetness to all my protein shakes before hitting the gym.

 2. Honey Balances Blood Glucose Concentration

-Weight lifters and cardio enthusiasts need pre-workouts that help maintain blood glucose concentration.
+Weight lifters and cardio fans need pre-workouts to keep blood glucose levels stable, crucial for brain function.

-Additionally, the enhanced activities with elevated glycemia after intense exercise underline the relationship between blood glucose levels and cognitive ability [6].
+Additionally, a study by the National Library of Medicine shows that enhanced activities with elevated glycemia after intense exercise underline the relationship between blood glucose levels and cognitive ability [6].

 “Make sure that honey is always raw and not pasteurized because pasteurization means they cook it and destroy everything, so you’re just getting pure sugar.”